 The ride begins at the Untermarkter Alm at 1500m and once on track the journey takes 12 minutes – with 3.5km of curves, jumps and waves.
 The top speed reached is 40kph but the sleds are equipped with easy-to-use brakes.
 Children from three years old can ride the coaster accompanied by an adult, while those aged eight and over can ride alone.

 Information: The Alpine Coaster is open from May to the end of October.
-Stay at Alpenhotel Linserhof in Imst, which has a big sun terrace, a beatiful natural swimming lake with sunbathing area and bar, tennis courts, an indoor pool and a large children’s playground.
+Stay at Alpenhotel Linserhof in Imst, which has a big sun terrace, a beautiful natural swimming lake with sunbathing area and bar, tennis courts, an indoor pool and a large children’s playground.

-Adventure Forest: Saas-Fee, Valais, Switzerland
+Adventure Park: Saas-Fee, Valais, Switzerland